 There is a 2.5 loop trail through the woods, or a .5 mile(one way) boardwalk trail.

-This is a fee user area: Each person ( age 16+) must posses a valid hunting license, fishing license, or Georgia Lands Pass to enter this property.
+This is a fee user area: Each person ( age 16+) must posses a valid hunting license, fishing license, or Georgia Lands Pass to enter this property(Even if you're not fishing or hunting).
 There is no kiosk to pay onsite, must be purchased online at: gooutdoorsgeorgia.com

 * Georgia Residents - Combo Hunting/Fishing (Short Term) 1 Day = $5

 * Non-Residents - Fishing License 1 Day = $10

 Popular with anglers, paddlers, tubers, and swimmers, the Amicalola River has several sections of whitewater along the river's 15-mile length.
 The section below the Highway 53 bridge is serious whitewater and should be scouted and approached carefully.
 Other sections provide easy tubing or floating opportunities, and trails run alongside the river for most of its length, although these vary in quality and may not be listed on your maps.
 In fact, much of the country surrounding the river is backcountry, with miles of mountain trails, old roads, and rugged ridges to explore.